Authors: K.W. Bannister, A.T. Deller, C. Phillips, et al.

-Fast radio bursts (FRBs) are one of the most fast-paced fields of astronomy at the moment and continue to captivate and puzzle scientists all over the world.
+The field is fast radio bursts (FRBs) is one of the most fast-paced fields of astronomy at the moment, and these mysterious bursts continue to captivate and puzzle scientists all over the world.
 Powerful new telescopes equipped with advanced technology are coming online, which will enable astronomers to understand the inner workings of these mysterious objects.
 The first major breakthrough in the field was the discovery and localization of a repeating FRB.
 Now a team of astronomers has made a new discovery that could turn the theories of why and how FRBs happen on their heads.

 The Current Status of Our FRB Knowledge

 Fast radio bursts are short, intense bursts of radiation that occur on the timescale of milliseconds.
 First discovered by Duncan Lorimer in 2007, these objects continue to surprise scientists.
 When they were first detected, the dispersion measure (DM), which measures how much stuff is between us and a source, only told them that the object was outside of our galaxy.
 Later came the repeating fast radio burst discovery.
 The fact that it repeated allowed scientists to pinpoint its origin and they discovered that it sits in a luminous radio nebula within a dwarf galaxy that has a high star formation rate.
 This led astronomers to believe that FRBs could possibly come from magnetars embedded in pulsar wind nebulae, or in extreme environments in general.
 Because of how the telescopes work, most FRBs are impossible to localize unless they are seen to repeat, but one array in the southern hemisphere has defied that notion.